 The good news is you don’t need to be a millionaire or a Wall Street guru to begin investing.
 A range of investment options exist for both beginners, experts, and those in between, whether you want to take a do-it-yourself approach or prefer guidance when building your portfolio.

 For DIY-ers, a Self-Directed Trading account might be the best fit for your style.
 That’s because you’re in charge of your portfolio, selecting and managing which investments you own and when you buy and sell them.
-Plus, you won’t rack up any trading fees.
-But if you’re more interested in guided investing, an Ally Invest Managed Portfolio could be your ideal starting point — you can even start trading with as little as $100.
+But if you’re more interested in guided investing, an Ally Invest Robo Portfolio could be your ideal starting point — you can even start trading with as little as $100.

 No matter the investment route you choose, it’s important to find a platform and strategy you’re comfortable with so you can start driving your investments toward your goals.
-Now with your financial future in sight, it’s time to put the investing pedal to the metal.
+Now with your financial future in sight, it may be time to put the investing pedal to the metal.

 Ready to take control of your wealth?